 C is sometimes used before the letters TNM.
 This stands for clinical stage.
 It means the stage is based on what the doctor knows about the cancer before surgery.
 The stage is based on clinical information from examining you and looking at your test results.

 So for example, a small cancer that has spread to the lymph nodes but not to anywhere else in the body may be T2N1M0.
 Or a more advanced cancer that has spread may be T4N3M1.

-These usually have a scale of 1 to 4 (or sometimes A to D).
-'1' typically means a small tumour that has not spread and no positive lymph nodes.
-'4' would mean that the cancer had spread to other major organs in the body.
+These usually have a scale of 1 to 4.
+Less often, the scale is A to D. '1' typically means a small tumour that has not spread and there is no cancer in the lymph nodes.
+'4' would mean that the cancer has spread to other major organs in the body.

 There is information about staging for each type of cancer in the treatment sections of your cancer type.

 Rated 4 out of 5 based on 58 votes